epruesse/ARB/trunk/UNIT_TESTER/README.txt

 3. Valgrinding test code

-   if you set
+   If you set

       VALGRIND=1

-   in UNIT_TESTER/Makefile, valgrind will be started on the test-binary after the normal unit tests passed with success.
+   in UNIT_TESTER/Makefile.test, valgrind will be started on the test-binary after the normal unit tests passed with success.
    Valgrind errors/warnings will not raise an error or abort testing.

+   If you set

+      VALGRIND=2

+   valgrind will be started BEFORE running tests.
+   Useful if test fail unexpectedly and you suspect a memory bug.

+   See also ENABLE_CRASH_TESTS in test_unit.h (all crash tests are reported by valgrind)

 4. Check test-coverage